brkarcher/brkarcher.github.io/opera.md

 Just then, Leon's compatriots began shouting.
 Byllack became distantly aware that a commotion had followed him up the stairs.

 A rainbow of dress uniforms, medals, and cords, bearing an armory of international rifles—four men?
 Ten men?
 Byllack wasn't sure—was storming up.
 Just then, rollup metal gates clattered down across all of the balcony doorways, barring access to the auditorium.
-The Pole had come through.
+His friends—or Sweche's friends, he supposed—back in the office upstairs had come through.

 As the situation devolved into a scrum between EU guardsmen and Leon's thugs (_Wem der große Wurf gelungen..._), Byllack hauled himself to his feet and charged out of it, further down the hall.
 His vision still swam and head still throbbed with pain... he didn't see Leon... had he...?